aztecrex/jaxrs-trailing-slash/README.md

 slash is treated the same as one without a trailing slash for the purpose of selecting a handler method.
 While this can be fine in some applications, it is problematic in others.
-This module provides a uniform means to declaritively reject or accept, per resource method, an incoming request depending on whether its resource path has a trailing slash.
+This module provides a uniform means to declaratively reject or accept, per resource method, an incoming request depending on whether its resource path has a trailing slash.